Kshitijk14/portfolio2024/README.md

 ## Colour Theme

-You can choose from 10 different colors provided by Chakra UI.
+You can choose from 10 different colours provided by Chakra UI.
 Modify the `color` variable in the `App.js` file located in the `src` folder.

 ```
 // Available Colours: